traitecoevo/mortality_bci/docker/README.md

 # Rerunning mortality analysis
 In this project we use 10 k-fold cross-validation on 15 different models, with each model sampled using three MCMC chains.
 In total this meant that we fitted 150 models (or 450 chains).
 To fit these models in a timely manner, we used the [Amazon Web Service Cluster](https://aws.amazon.com/about-aws/) coupled with [docker](https://www.docker.com).
-Below we outline:
-1) how to set up your machine to submit jobs to the docker container;
-2) how to build the docker container used for running the models; and
-3) how to run models within the docker container on either your local machine (Not recommended) or via the AWS cluster.
+Below we outline how to run these models on the AWS cluster (recommended) and on your local machine.

 ## Setting up local machine